larry-athey/rpi-smart-still/README.md

 You may contact me directly at https://panhandleponics.com<br>
 Subscribe to the official YouTube channel at https://www.youtube.com/@PanhandlePonics

 _If you have an Air Still (or clone) be sure to check out my [Airhead](https://github.com/larry-athey/airhead) project if you'd like to upgrade that appliance and make it more useful.
-Or check out my [Boilermaker](https://github.com/larry-athey/boilermaker) project if you'd like a stand-alone version of its boiler power and temperature controller to use with the RPi Smart Still controller system._<br><br>
+Or check out my [Boilermaker](https://github.com/larry-athey/boilermaker) project if you'd like a stand-alone version of its boiler power and temperature controller to use with the RPi Smart Still controller system._

+**Facebook Idiot:** _Why would you bother?_<br>
+**Me:** It's only a "bother" for somebody who couldn't do it on their best day.
+I'd rather have nicer things.

+---

 **NO, THERE IS NOTHING ILLEGAL ABOUT THIS PROJECT!
 IT DOESN'T MAKE YOU DO ILLEGAL THINGS OR PREVENT YOU FROM GETTING A DISTILLATION LICENSE IN THE USA!
 THIS IS ONLY A TOOL!**<br><br>

-**Facebook Idiot:** _Why would you bother?_<br>
-**Me:** It's only a "bother" for somebody who couldn't do it on their best day.
-I'd rather have nicer things.

 Let me start off by saying that I'm no master distiller and I don't pretend to be one.
 YouTube and other social media sites already have more than enough self-idolizing hacks and frauds _(usually sporting a Popcorn Sutton photo as their profile picture)_ who think that they're legends in the distilling world and should be on the cast of Moonshiners _(a'la, "Cyrus Mason" and "Windsong", the Still'n The Clear charlatans)_. **I'm just a nobody hobby distiller.
 Not an internet celebrity or a deluded podcaster wannabe, and I most certainly do not idolize reality TV "stars".
 That kind of mentality is for juveniles and posers.
 I'm simply a hacker, period.**